 We accept and match WIC dollars and promote that as well.
 We use social media, state, state, and county market listings, and newspaper market listings to spread the word.
 Outside of COVID-19 restrictions, we host community groups and musicians to draw and retain customers' time spent at the market.

-All photos taken at the market of your booth or product are the property of Milk Lady Markets and may be used in advertising specifically promoting your business or generically promoting the market at any time.
+All photos taken at the market of your booth, product or person at the market are the property of Milk Lady Markets and may be used in advertising specifically promoting your business or generically promoting the market at any time.

 Your Booth and Signage Vendors need a 3' x 5' or larger banner or sign with your farm or company name.
-Your business name should be large enough to occupy about 60% of the sign for visibility across the market.
-If you need resources for fast and are looking for affordable, high-quality local sign makers, please email us at email@example.com.
-We can also send you photographic examples of banners that work well.
+Your business name should be large enough to occupy about 40% of the sign for visibility across the market.
+If you need resources, we can also send you photographic examples of banners that work well.
 We recommend that your setup look abundant and be layered using varying display heights for dimensionality at your booth.
 Not cluttered or one-dimensional... create a single focal point!
 We can send you photo examples for inspiration.

 Doing Well by Doing Good... that is a thing!
 Since 2011, we have raised money privately and used it to provide matching dollars to customers using WIC & Senior coupons, and SNAP or EBT to shop at the market.
 It is a great way to support our neighbors in need and benefit by increasing farm sales.